 Munsch Hardt is deeply committed to attracting, retaining and advancing women within the Firm.
-In our effort to achieve this goal, we maintain a vibrant and active Women’s Initiative Group that has the full support of the Firm’s Management Committee.
-Led by Devon Sharp, a Litigation Shareholder who started her legal career as a Summer Associate with the Firm, the Group spearheads a number of programs to help women attorneys achieve the highest levels of professional success and personal satisfaction.
+In our effort to achieve this goal, we maintain a vibrant and active Women’s Initiative Group that has the full support of the Firm’s Board of Directors.
+Co-Chaired by Real Estate Shareholder Huma Ali and Bankruptcy Shareholder Deborah Perry, the Group spearheads a number of programs to help women attorneys achieve the highest levels of professional success and personal satisfaction.

 - Career Development: Munsch Hardt utilizes both formal and informal mentoring to address the challenges – and opportunities – that are unique to female attorneys.
 Through one-on-one discussions, roundtable sessions and a continuing dialogue among the members of the Women’s Initiative Group, female attorneys gain advice and guidance on developing their practices, identifying potential areas of specialty or expertise, forming and growing client relationships, positioning themselves to take on leadership roles and responsibilities and maintaining a healthy work/life balance.